emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/project-ideas.md

 Higher thermal variability leads to higher tolerance, methylation patterns are dynamic and plastic so a transplant to HV will have a consistent enough signal to change this (ch 3).
 Methylation isn't set and is dynamic to consistent signal and inducible by env. change

 CRISPR and epigenetics link --- see paper in #newpapers channel on slack

+Methylation analysis from Biomin project -- variability analysis of adult and larval stages.